gitbls/sdm/README.md

 sdm manages the SD Card image in Phases:

-* **Phase 0:** *Operating in the context of your physical Raspbian system, copying files into the Raspbian IMG file.* sdm takes care of Phase 0 for you.
+* **Phase 0:** *Operating in the logical context of your physical Raspbian system, copying files into the Raspbian IMG file.* sdm takes care of Phase 0 for you.
 The Phase 0 script `sdm-phase0` performs the Phase 0 copying.
 It will also optionally call a Custom Phase script provided by you to perform customized personal steps.
 See *Custom Phase script *below for details.

 * **Phase 1:** *Operating inside the IMG file and in the context of that system (via nspawn)*.
 When operating in this context, all changes made only affect the SD Card IMG, not the physical Raspbian system on which sdm is running

     Most, but not all commands can be used in Phase 1.
 For instance, `systemctl` doesn't work because systemd is not running in the nspawn'ed image.
 But, new users can be added, passwords can be changed, packages can be installed, etc. In other words, you can do almost everything you want to configure a system for repeated SD card burns.

-    Once sdm has started the nspawn container, it will automatically run /usr/local/sdm/sdm-phase1 to perform Phase 1 customization.
-As with Phase 0, your personal customization script will be called.
+    Once sdm has started the nspawn container, it will automatically run `/usr/local/sdm/sdm-phase1` to perform Phase 1 customization.
+As with Phase 0, your Custom Phase script will be called.
 After Phase 1 has completed, sdm will provide a command prompt inside the container unless you specified `--batch`, in which case sdm will exit the container.

-* **Phase 2:** *Writing the SD Card*.
+* **Phase 2:** *Write the SD Card*.
 The IMG is written to the new physical SD card using ***dd***, and the new system name is written to the SD card.
-This enables a single IMG file to be the source for as many Pi systems as you'd like. `sdm --burn will writ the SD Card and set the hostname on the SD Card as well.
-Of course, you can burn the SD Card using a different tool if you'd prefer.
+This enables a single IMG file to be the source for as many Pi systems as you'd like. `sdm --burn` will write the SD Card and set the hostname on the SD Card as well.
+Of course, you can burn the SD Card using a different tool if you'd prefer, although you'll need to set the hostname with another mechanism.

-* **Phase 3:** *Booting the newly-created SD card on a Pi*.
-When the new system boots the first time, the systemd service sdm-firstboot sets the system name and WiFi country and disables itself so that it doesn't run on subsequent system boots.
+* **Phase 3:** *Boot the newly-created SD card on a Pi*.
+When the new system boots the first time, the systemd service sdm-firstboot sets the system name and WiFi country and then disables itself so it doesn't run on subsequent system boots.

 ## Usage Examples